tidyverse/vroom/cran-comments.md

+This patch release removes all usage of sprintf() and is being done under a deadline of 2023-01-23.

 ## revdepcheck results

 We checked 33 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.